gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine's thoughts whirled.
 What did he mean, seal the town?
 And shouldn't they be trying to help?
 People were dying!
 All of a sudden she thought, *What about Starboard Town?* Was it under attack as well?
-What was happening to his maere and paere, to Queçenne and Papaere Vurt?
+What was happening to her maere and paere, to Queçenne and Papaere Vurt?

 "Erileine!"
 She jumped.
 "Now!"